 3. Fear of Not Being Lovable

 Because of not being prized and validated growing up, a man may have a core unconscious fear that he is simply not lovable.
-He feels insecure and not-good-enough.
+He feels insecure and not good enough.
 This type of guy is looking to you for approval, asking what you think, before he makes decisions.
 In the beginning, he tries hard and works overtime to make you happy.
 His feelings depend on what you think and feel.
-If you are sad, disappointed, afraid, he is really upset and takes it as a measure of his fundamental lack of worth.
+If you are sad, disappointed, or afraid, he is really upset and takes it as a measure of his fundamental lack of worth.

 The net effect is that he feels emotionally uncomfortable in the relationship, like it is not a good fit for him.
 He may feel like the woman is out of his league.
 So when it comes time to take that next step to commitment, to say the "L" word or talk about a future, he is passive, quiet and tends to pull away from you.